The Post-Covid World

 Food delivery has already seen a surge in popularity over the last few years, as funding and tech innovation have brought increased attention to the space.
 Media discussion of last-mile food delivery has also continued to build steadily.

 Grubhub took on 20,000 new restaurants in March 2020, compared with its previous monthly high of 5,000.
+The company provided nearly $9B to takeout restaurants in 2020, up from $5.9B in 2019.
 Separately, food-delivery apps have been offering grocery delivery services in a bid to remain relevant amid the pandemic.
 Uber Eats partnered with Europe-based supermarket giant Carrefour in France to offer 30-minute home delivery of essentials.
 The US company inked similar partnerships in Spain and Brazil.

 This move to grocery delivery for food-delivery apps is likely to continue in a post-Covid-19 world.
 Raj Beri, Uber Eats’ head for Asia-Pacific, Europe, the Middle East, and Africa, believes “grocery will be a large part of what we’re doing,” with a focus on everyday top-up items rather than staples.

-Amazon is trying its hand at food delivery once again, after leading a $575M round in UK-based Deliveroo in August and participating in another $180M round in January.
-Amazon also launched its online food delivery service, Amazon Food, in India last year.
+Amazon is trying its hand at food delivery once again, with plans to lead a $575M round in UK-based Deliveroo gaining approval from the UK competition authority.
+Amazon is reportedly also set to enter the Indian food delivery space this year.

 SOCIAL DISTANCING MEASURES PUSH NICHE “VIRTUAL” KITCHENS INTO THE MAINSTREAM